 Love is like a fire.
 It must be tended.
 But even if the fire goes out, the cold black coals can be reignited and fuel can be added and the flame can burn again.

-My husband Ron and I have been married for 26 years, we’ve been together for 28 years.
+My husband Ron and I have been married since 1991, we’ve been together since 1989.
 We’ve been through some rough spots.
 We’ve had arguments, suffered sorrow, endured sickness and pain, financial distress, and many trials.
 We’ve survived crisis in our marriage.
 We’ve been there and done that and couldn’t afford the t-shirt.
 On this page I would like to share some of the resources that have gotten us through the darkest days of our lives so that we can walk together into a brighter future.

 This is a playlist of Marriage Help videos that I have collected on YouTube.
 By far the most prominent speaker in these videos is Jimmy Evans of Marriage Today.
 His videos helped me the most.
 He speaks from his personal experience of brokenness and how God brought him to healing.
 For a couple of months I did also subscribe to his $20 a month service on his MarriageToday website, and I tried to watch a video a day every day, two if they were short.
 This created a sort of self-directed Marriage Help boot camp in my living room.
 It did help.
 I can’t say that there was one specific video that helped more than others, marriage is complex, relationships are complicated, there are many facets to building healthy relationships and repairing broken relationships.
 It takes work, commitment, and perseverance, and there is no one magic pill to fix everything in a day.
 But it’s worth fighting for.
 Watch all the videos.
 Read all the books.
 Take the classes and attend the retreats that address your personal needs.
 Do all the things.